 Cataract surgery can be a little unnerving for many patients, especially if they do not know anyone who has previously undergone the procedure.
-This is where having a good cataract surgeon in Los Angeles is an advantage since he or she can easily answer any questions and address any concerns you may have.
+This is where having a good cataract surgeon in Los Angeles is an advantage since he or she can easily answer any questions and tell you what you should expect in a cataract surgery.

 Generally, you will meet with your cataract surgeon a few times before the actual procedure.
 During any of these appointment, it is advisable to discuss the following topics and ask the following questions:

 If you are taking any prescription medication or maintenance medication, it is best to inform your surgeon as soon as possible.
 There is the possibility that certain medication may inhibit your body’s ability to recover from cataract surgery.
 Your doctor may ask you to stop taking certain medication a few days before and after the procedure.

 Cataract surgery involves removing the natural lens of the eye and replacing it with a new one.
 You will often be presented with two options: monofocal and multifocal lens implants.
 Monofocal lenses are often more affordable, but only address long distance vision so you may have to wear corrective glasses after the procedure.
 On the other hand, multifocal lenses address vision at various distances, but are often a little more expensive.

 The cost of your cataract surgery often boils down to the type of surgery you need and the type of lens that is implanted.
 It is important to discuss your options with cataract surgeons, especially if you plan to use your insurance to offset several costs.
 Determine what you are comfortable with alongside the recommendations of your surgeon.

 Where Will the Procedure Be Held?

 Some surgeons operate outside of their offices.
 On the other hand, some surgeons will have all they need to perform the procedure in their office.
 Make sure you understand where you need to go on the day of your procedure.
 If the procedure will be held outside of your surgeon’s office, try to conduct your research.